furtidev/larryc/README.md

 # Larry
-g Larry is depending on the [dictionary api](https://dictionaryapi.dev/).
+Larry is a dictionary-search engine that runs in your terminal with a pleasing UI.
+Larry is depending on the [dictionary api](https://dictionaryapi.dev/).
 And, the UI is written in [Rich framework](https://github.com/Textualize/rich).

 ## Purpose
 First of all, nobody these days carries dictionaries.
 Second of all, not everyone likes to use the browser for everything.
 Especially me.
 I feel like small things like this should be done in the terminal, which is fast and straight to point.
 Larry is **maybe** going to solve the *dictionary* crysis.
 That's what I'm calling it.